 Recipe Ingredient Notes

-Gluten Free Flour: I have tested this recipe with King Arthur Measure for Measure, Bob's Red Mill 1-to-1 and my own gluten-free flour blend.
+Gluten Free Flour: I have tested this recipe for Gluten Free Pumpkin Snickerdoodles with King Arthur Measure for Measure, Bob's Red Mill 1-to-1 and my own gluten-free all purpose flour blend.
 All three flour blends work fabulously in this recipe.
+The cookies made with the King Arthur flour will spread less and be more compact.
+So keep this in mind.

 Cream of Tartar: Also known as potassium bitartrate, cream of tartar gives Snickerdoodles their distinctive tangy flavor.
-It also helps to give them their soft, chewy, and pillowy texture.
+It also helps to give them their soft, chewy texture.

 Canned Pumpkin: Please make sure to buy 100% canned pumpkin and not pumpkin pie filling.
 They often sit next to each other on shelves at the grocery store and have very similar labels.
 As much as I love making everything from scratch, canned pumpkin is very convenient.

 Pumpkin Pie Spice Mix: Pumpkin Pie Spice is a blend of cinnamon, ginger, nutmeg, and cloves.
-If you do not have it in your pantry you can substitute it with my easy homemade pumpkin pie spice blend: Combine 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, ¼ teaspoon of ground ginger, and a pinch of ground cloves and use in this recipe for gluten-free pumpkin snickerdoodles.
+If you do not have it in your pantry, you can substitute it with my easy homemade pumpkin pie spice blend: Combine 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, ¼ teaspoon ground ginger, and a pinch of ground cloves, and use in this recipe for gluten-free pumpkin snickerdoodles.

 Snickerdoodles are very simple to make.
 Make sure to have your butter and egg yolk at room temperature.

-Step 2: In the bowl of the stand mixer, fitted with the paddle attachment, or a large mixing bowl beat together the butter, shortening, both sugars, and vanilla until light and fluffy, around 5 minutes.
+- Step 2: In the bowl of a stand mixer, fitted with the paddle attachment, or a large bowl, beat together the butter, shortening, both sugars, and vanilla until light and fluffy, around 2-3 minutes.
 Make sure to scrape down the sides with a flexible spatula halfway through.

 How to bake Pumpkin Snickerdoodles

-When ready to bake, preheat your oven to 350F.
-Line two baking sheets with parchment paper.
+- Step 1: When ready to bake, preheat your oven to 350°F. Line two baking sheets with parchment paper.
+Set aside.

-Step 3: Gently pat down the dough balls.
+- Step 5: Arrange 6 - 8 of the cookie dough balls on the sheet tray.
+Gently pat down the dough balls.
 This will give the cookies a head start with spreading.

-Step 4: Bake the Gluten Free Pumpkin Snickerdoodle Cookies on a tray at a time at 350F for 10-12 minutes or until they look puffy.
+- Step 6: Bake the Gluten Free Pumpkin Snickerdoodle Cookies on a tray at a time at 350°F for 9-11 minutes or until they look puffy.
 Remember if you make them smaller, they will bake faster.

-Step 5: Remove the pumpkin snickerdoodles from the oven and allow them to cool for 10 minutes on the sheet tray before transferring them to a cooling rack.
-The cookies will deflate as they cool - that is completely normal.
+- Step 7: Remove the pumpkin snickerdoodles from the oven.
+If needed, use a round cookie cutter slightly larger than the cookies to scoot them a neat shape.
+Allow them to cool for 10 minutes on the sheet tray before transferring them to a cooling rack.

 While Pumpkin Pie Filling seems like a time saver, it is not as customizable as pumpkin puree.
 Pumpkin Pie Filling is not only preseasoned but also heavily sweetened.
 As the name says, it's best used to make Pumpkin Pie.